Vdencheff/BinaceOrderBook/ReadMe.txt

-This file describes project structure.
+This file describes project structure and functional decisions.

 ~\OrderBookManagement\WebSocketAccessToBinance.py:
 	This python script connects to Binance stream and save provided data.